pradeep3221/Hindu-Philosophy/README.md

 ### Aranyakas

-- - - Aitareya Aranyaka
+1. Aitareya Aranyaka
-      - **Taittiriya Aranyaka: Linked to the Yajurveda, it contains hymns, mantras, and meditative practices.**
+2. Taittiriya Aranyaka: Linked to the Yajurveda, it contains hymns, mantras, and meditative practices.
-      - Brihadaranyaka
+3. Brihadaranyaka

 ### Yoga Sutras by Patanjali